UvA-FNWI/ThesisFair/README.md

 ## Build and push container images

-Run `make update` in the root of the project.
+Run `make pushProduction` in the root of the project.
+Make sure you are logged into the fnwi CR.

-## Push deploy scripts

-Add the staging server to your ssh config as `thesisfairDev` and production server as `thesisfairProd`.

-Run `make sync` and `make syncProd` to sync the deploy files to the staging and production server respectively.

-## Starting the ThesisFair Platform

-SSH to the server and run `docker compose up -d` to start up the architecture.

 # Configuring monitoring